unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

       $\mathbf{D}$ & feedthrough matrix &  &  \\
     \end{tabular}

-Systems are often modeled first as continuous systems, and later converted to the discrete form.
-WPILib's LinearSystem takes the continuous system matrices, and converts them internally where necessary.
+Systems are often modeled first as continuous-time systems, and later converted to discrete-time systems.

+.. important:: WPILib's LinearSystem takes continuous-time system matrices, and converts them internally where necessary.

-..note:: Since a microcontroller performs discrete steps, there is a sample delay that introduces phase loss in the controller.
-Large amounts of phase loss can make a stable controller in the continuous domain become unstable in the discrete domain.
+.. note:: Since a microcontroller performs discrete steps, there is a sample delay that introduces phase loss in the controller.
+Large amounts of phase loss can make a stable controller in the continuous-time domain become unstable in the discrete domain.
 The easiest way to combat phase loss and increase performance is to decrease the time between updates.
 WPILib's ``Notifier`` class can be used if updates faster than the main robot loop are desired.

 State-space notation example -- Flywheel from kV and kA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~